Prag8855/aab/content/guides/german-resignation-letter.md

 Date_created: 2023-07-17
 ---

-When you quit your job in Germany, you must give your employer a resignation letter (*Kündigungsschreiben* or *Kündigungserklärung*).
+To [quit your job in Germany](/guides/losing-your-job), you must give a resignation letter (*Kündigungsschreiben* or *Kündigungserklärung*) to your employer.
 Your resignation is only official when your employer receives this letter.

 {% include "_blocks/tableOfContents.html" %}